ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Extensibility is a vital feature of the SCITT architecture, so that requirements from various applications can be accommodated while always ensuring interoperability with respect to registration procedures and corresponding auditability and accountability.
 For simplicity, the scope of this document is limited to use cases originating from the software supply chain domain, but the specification defined is applicable to any other type of supply chain statements (also referred to as value-add graphs), for example, statements about hardware supply chains.

+This document also defines message structures for signed statements and defines a profile for COSE receipts {{-RECEIPTS}}, i.e., countersignatures with metadata).
+These message structures are based on the Concise Binary Object Representation Standard {{-CBOR}} and corresponding signing is facilitated via the CBOR Object Signing and Encryption Standard {{-COSE}}.
+The messages structures are defined using the Concise Data Definition Language {{-CDDL}}.
+In essence, the signatures of signed statements and receipts are based on the COSE_Sign1 specification in {{Section 4.2 of -COSE}}.
+As these messages provide the foundation of any transparency service implementation for global and cross-domain application interoperability, they are based on complementary COSE specifications, mainly {{-RECEIPTS}}.
+Support of COSE_Sign1 and support for extensibility of COSE Header Parameter sets is therefore a prerequisite for implementing the interoperable message layer that comes with this document.

+In summary, this specification is in support of relying parties to obtain proof that signed statements where checked for their validity in the past and that check of validity can itself be checked again after the fact via transparency services as defined in this document.

 ## OLD
 This document describes the generic, interoperable, and scalable SCITT architecture.